Generic Name: warfarin (WAR-far-in)

 - If you may become pregnant, you must use an effective form of birth control while you take Coumadin.
 If you have questions about effective birth control, talk with your doctor.

 - PREGNANCY and BREAST-FEEDING: Do not use Coumadin if you are pregnant.
 It has been shown to cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Coumadin is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Coumadin, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Coumadin: